 The Good

-A compact and quick growing Sweet Alyssum flowers are tolerant of drought and resist heat.
+A compact and quick-growing Aubrieta flowers are tolerant of drought and resist heat.
 They thrive under minimal shade to complete light, with almost any soil.
-Throughout early spring, you can sow seedlings from wildflower seed but can't tolerate extreme frost.
-Sweet Alyssum is a nearly endless flower parade.
+Throughout early spring, you can sow seedlings from wildflower seed but can’t tolerate extreme frost.
+Aubrieta is a nearly endless flower parade.
 Such heirloom honey-scented flowers are deer resistant, which also draw beneficial insects to your flower yard.

 The Bad